-Described below are some of the best larch hikes and places to see them in Alberta.
+Described below are some of the best larch hikes in Alberta and where you’ll find them.
 Remember the window to catch them at their peak is narrow, so book time off so you can experience Mother Nature in all her glory.

-When is peak season for larches in Alberta?
+When is peak season for larch hikes in Alberta?

-Unlike the Foliage Network in the United States and the day to day cherry blossom forecasts available in Japan, Alberta has no real-time larch hotline; but historically the peak time for viewing larches has been around the third and fourth week in September.
+Unlike the Foliage Networkin the United States and the day to day cherry blossom forecasts available in Japan, Alberta has no real-time larch hotline; but historically the peak time for larch hikes in Alberta and viewing has been around the third and fourth week in September.